GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 For more information on ARIA selectors, see [Syntactic vs. semantic selectors](/blog/puppetaria/#syntactic-vs-semantic-selectors).
 {% endAside %}

 For simple webpages, `id` attributes and CSS `class` attributes are sufficient for the **Recorder** to detect the selectors.
-However, that might not always be the case.
+However, that might not always be the case, because:

+- Your webpages may use dynamic classes or ID's that change
+- Your selectors may break from development changes to CSS styles or JS behaviour

 ### Common test selectors {: common-test-selector}